Gaza aid deliveries drop by two-thirds since Israel’s move into Rafah, UN says | eKathimerini.com

 Aid deliveries by ship from Cyprus to a US-built floating pier in Gaza began on May 17.
 But the US said on Tuesday that the pier is being temporarily removed after a part broke off.

 OCHA said that no aid had entered Gaza from the pier on Monday or Tuesday.
-While operational, the United Nations transported 137 trucks of aid from the pier, the equivalent of 900 metric tons, a UN World Food Programme spokesperson said.
+While operational, the United Nations transported 137 trucks of aid from the pier, the equivalent of 900 metric tons, a UN World Food Program spokesperson said.
+[Reuters]